SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Juniors are unaware that they even have the right to judge, so make sure you always give them the option to.

 The weird thing about round 3 is how we've always dealt with the threshold.
-We've wanted to make the bar seem high (both to encourage debating during round 3 and also  while actually keeping it low.
+We've wanted to make the bar seem high (both to encourage debating during round 3 and post round 3) while actually keeping it low.
+I don't believe that making the bar seem high really encouraged debating post round 3, because the feeling of, "I've made it into such a prestigious club